-The documents described below are only required if an Applicant wishes to demonstrate it belongs to a particular Community Connection.

-Should an Applicant be able to demonstrate their benefit to more than one Community Connection, they may choose whichever one (1) Community Connection's documents most pertain to their site.
+The criteria and documents described below are only required if an Applicant wishes to demonstrate it belongs to a particular Community Connection.
+Should an Applicant be able to demonstrate their benefit to more than one Community Connection, they may choose the single Community Connection category most relevant to their site.
 An Applicant's ability to demonstrate their benefit to more than one Community Connection will not influence their score.